-Macintosh: The Mac version of Clients & Profits X runs on any Power Mac, iMac, PowerBook, iBook, or eMac with Mac OS X 10.4 (Tiger) or Mac OS X 10.5 (Leopard).
+Macintosh: The Mac version of Clients & Profits X runs on any Power Mac, iMac, PowerBook, iBook, or eMac with Mac OS X 10.5 (Leopard) or higher.
 It is not compatible with Mac OS 9.

 ■ Do not use pre-Tiger versions of Mac OS X or else it will damage your Clients & Profits X database.
-Always use Mac OS X 10.4 or later.
+Always use Mac OS X 10.5 or later.